-- 1. Select items in the centre column and drag them into any text field.
+- 1. Select items in the centre column and drag them into any text file.
 Zotero will automatically create a formatted bibliography. - 2.
 To copy citations instead of references, hold down Shift at the start of the drag. - 3.
-To configure your Quick Copy preferences, open the Zotero preferences menu and select Export.
+To configure your Quick Copy preferences go to Zotero > Settings > Export.

-Inserting references and creating a bibliography
+Inserting references and creating a bibliography when writing

-You can use Zotero with MS Word, LibreOffice and Google Docs to insert references and create a bibliography.
+You can use Zotero with MS Word, LibreOffice and Google Docs to insert references and create a bibliography as you write.
 These are instructions for using the Zotero Word Plugin.
 For plugins for LibreOffice or Google Docs, see Word Processor Plugins.

 The word processor plugins are bundled with Zotero and should be installed automatically when you first start Zotero.
-You can reinstall the plugins later from the Cite > Word Processor Plugins pane of the Zotero preferences.
-Once installed, you will see a Zotero tab in the ribbon, containing six buttons, including Add/Edit Citation, Add/Edit Bibliography and Document Preferences.
+You can reinstall the plugins later from Zotero > Settings... > Cite > Word Processors.
+Once installed you will see a Zotero tab in the ribbon containing six buttons including Add/Edit Citation, Add/Edit Bibliography and Document Preferences.

 - 1. Make sure the Zotero app is running. - 2.
 In Word, open a new document and enter some text. - 3.
 Click on the Zotero tab on the ribbon. - 4.
 Choose your Citation Style, e.g. 'Elsevier Harvard (with titles)', from the Document Preferences.
-Click OK to close the dialog box. - 5.
-Return to your Word document and place your cursor exactly where you would like the citation to be inserted in the text. - 6.
+Click OK to close the dialog box.

+- 5. Return to your Word document and place your cursor exactly where you would like the citation to be inserted in the text. - 6.
 Click on Add/Edit Citation in the Zotero tab.
 The citation dialog box will appear start typing some keywords from the reference you want to cite and all matching references in your library will appear.
 Click on the one you want and press Enter. - 7.
 Word and Zotero will automatically format the reference, and insert it at the cursor. - 8.
 To insert a bibliography at the end of your document, click to a new line (or consider adding a page break), then click Add/Edit Bibliography.
-The references you cited above will appear in full below.
-If you want to change the citation style after you have started writing and citing, go to Document Preferences in the Zotero tab and choose another style.
-The citations and bibliography references will change automatically.

-9. Citations can also be customised - e.g., you might want to add page numbers.
-For instructions on this see Customizing Cites in the Zotero Documentation.
+The references you cited above will appear in full below, in the chosen citation style.
+If you want to change the citation style after you have started writing and citing, go to Document Preferences in the Zotero tab (in Word) and choose another style.
+The citations and bibliography references will change automatically. - 9.
+Citations can also be customised e.g., you might want to add page numbers.
+For instructions on this see 'Customizing Citations' in the Zotero Documentation.